bps5175/Personal-Projects/README.md

 With all of my data in the table, it's time for the visualization.
 I used .plot() to plot a simple line graph for all of my columns.
 I also used .plot.bar() to plot a bar graph, which I believe is a much better visual of the data.
 I also used .pivot_table to show a generic pivot table of my data that can be used and showed in an excel file.

 In the future, I hope to get a better understanding of .plot() method and it's keyword arguements.
 I also would like to figure out a way to get future trends of data using the data I already have.
 I am looking to take two more courses on udemy regarding python for data science.

+# Clone Name Generator 6/16/20

+For my third project, I used python to create a clone birth name generator from the star wars series!
+I'm a huge star wars fan so this project definitely took my interest.
+I started off using numpy random number generator to show a number between 99 - 8000.
+Then I combined the Clone_Name_Generator with a 'ready for duty' string.

+Another way I created a clone name generator was by taking the Clone_Name_Generator variable and placing it in a def function, followed by a for loop to print out the clone's birth name.

+In the future, I would like to create the other classes of clones ( such as the Clone Commandos, ARC troopers, etc) .
+I also would like to create a list of different clone birth names using the generator.
+It would be interesting if I could find a way to show the nicknames of certain clones throughout the series (For example , Captian Rex's birth name is actually CT-7567 while Commander Cody's birth name was CC-2224).